DhyanCanPlay/mcp-android/readme.md

-# 🚧 My Awesome Project 🚧
+#            🚧 ANDROID MCP Project 🚧

 <p align="center">
   <em>Coming Soon!
 This project is currently under NOT SO HEAVY development.</em>